 The historical pattern of epidemics in New Zealand reflects its isolation and relatively small population.
 The long sea voyage to New Zealand in the 19th century meant that most infectious diseases had died out by the time the ship arrived.

-Until the 1920s some diseases such as measles and rubella simply disappeared after each local outbreak until re-introduced (usually from Australia) because the population was too small and thinly spread to sustain them.
-Some diseases did manage to thrive in New Zealand’s small urban centres.
+Until the 1920s some diseases, such as measles and rubella, simply disappeared after each local outbreak until they were reintroduced (usually from Australia), because the population was too small and thinly spread to sustain them.
+Some diseases did thrive in New Zealand’s small urban centres.
 In 1875 typhoid was widespread in towns and cities – there were 323 deaths.

 Evidence for epidemics in New Zealand is imprecise before 1872 because statistics on causes of death were not collected.
 Even after 1872 misdiagnosis and under-reporting were common.
 Doctors in the 19th century could not easily distinguish diseases with similar symptoms such as diphtheria, scarlet fever and measles.
 The cause of an infant death might be entered in official records as diarrhoea or ‘want of breast milk’, when typhoid was probably the real cause.

-Māori deaths did not have to be registered with the government until the early 20th century, and even in the 1918 influenza pandemic only about half of all reported Māori deaths were registered.
+Māori deaths did not have to be registered with the government until the early 20th century, and even in the 1918 influenza pandemic hundreds of reported Māori deaths were not registered.
 Statistics for Māori births, deaths and marriages remained incomplete until the 1940s.

 Rubella (German measles) was not a notifiable disease (one which had to be reported to public health services) and caused very few deaths, but it did cause foetal abnormalities, including deafness.
 Unusually large numbers of deaf children were born in New Zealand in 1899, 1939 and 1941–42, which suggests that rubella was prevalent in or just before those years.